Heaven help the pedestrian in shopping centers like this one— which unfortunately are typical across the nation. |

 For decades, the rhetoric of New Urbanist planning has promised to reverse these twisted priorities.
 More recently we've heard utopian predictions about the benefits of self-driving cars, but these, too, will not address the root problem—driverless or not, they are still cars, and will still dominate public roads at the expense of those who'd rather walk.

-decided to let cars go barreling down the middle of it.
+In my town, you'll find this lovely shopping street— but rather than making it a pedestrian mall, traffic engineers decided to let cars go barreling down the middle of it. |

 For hapless shoppers, alas, these potentially lovely surroundings are completely co-opted by the constant stream of cars that go barreling right through the heart of the place.
 That’s right: For some inexplicable reason, automobiles weren’t barred from what might have been a charming little shopping lane.